rohitshe/TestXenkoRepository/manual/engine/asset-manager/index.md

 # Assets

-After creating your assets in GameStudio, `AssetManager (ref:{SiliconStudio.Core.Serialization.Assets.AssetManager})` is the class responsible for loading, unloading and saving assets.
+After creating your assets in GameStudio, @'SiliconStudio.Core.Serialization.Assets.AssetManager' is the class responsible for loading, unloading and saving assets.

 ## Creating